echosh-labs/echoSH/README.md

 ### License

-Distributed under the MIT License.
-See `LICENSE.md` for more information.
+The open-source version of echoSH is distributed under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0).
+See the `LICENSE.md` file for the full license text.

+A separate commercial license is available for Professional and Enterprise editions.